atedstone/gnssice/README.md

 There are likely to be multiple temporary positions in one raw leica file, corresponding to a number of rover locations.

-It's probably easiest to do this in a completely separate gps processing folder, also with the gps_config folder pulled down from the SVN repository, in order to avoid filename clashes.
+It's probably easiest to do this in a completely separate gps processing folder to avoid filename clashes.
 Also copy over the relevant base station and orbit files.

 First convert the leica file to rinex file(s) using process_rinex.
 Then window this rinex file into separate rinex files for each rover.
 Flight timings are very helpful here.
 You can first check the contents of the rinex file, for example using teqc: